AbhilashaRavichander/PrivacyQA_EMNLP/README.md

 # Question Answering for Privacy Policies

 This repository contains the PrivacyQA dataset described in the EMNLP 2019 paper, [Question Answering for Privacy Policies: Combining Computational and Legal Perspectives](https://arxiv.org/abs/1911.00841).
-PRIVACYQA is a corpus consisting of 1750 questions about the contents of privacy policies, paired with expert annotations.
+PrivacyQA is a corpus consisting of 1750 questions about the contents of privacy policies, paired with expert annotations.
 The goal of this effort is to kickstart the development of question-answering methods for this domain, to address the (unrealistic) expectation that a large population should be reading many policies per day.

 The data has been partitioned into a train and test set.
 The same split has been used in the experiments reported in the paper.